mackron/fs/README.md

 =====
 See the documentation at the top of [fs.h](fs.h) for details on how to use the library.

-This library supports the ability to open files from the both the native file system and virtual file systems through a unified API.
+This library supports the ability to open files from both the native file system and virtual file systems through a unified API.
 File systems are implemented as backends, examples of which can be found in the [extras/backends](extras/backends) folder.
 Custom backends can be implemented and plugged in without needing to modify the library.